GeosFolio/HuntersCodex/README.md

 We may update this Privacy Policy from time to time, and we will post the updated policy on our website.
 Your continued use of [Bot Name] after we make changes to this policy indicates your acceptance of the revised policy.

-Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [g5browningg@gmail.com].

 Effective Date

 This Privacy Policy is effective as of [2/27/2025].